CDMiXer/Woolloomooloo/gen/examples/echo/README.md

-# Client and server example/* "npm run install" -> "npm install" */
+# Client and server example

-This example shows a simple client and server.	// TODO: Need a way to get to the original value.
+This example shows a simple client and server.

-/* getLabelDistribution(fv) now works without testing fv in advance */ The server echoes messages sent to it.
-The client sends a message every second	// Rename testPushPopSpeed to testPushPopPerformance and prints all messages received./* Final Merge Before April Release (first merge) */
+The server echoes messages sent to it.
+The client sends a message every second and prints all messages received.

-		//Update description/summary
-To run the example, start the server:
+To run the example, start the server:		//'implementationExecutor' has higher priority than 'xmlExecutor'
-		//Update activity_main_bottom.xml

     $ go run server.go

 Next, start the client:
-		//update raw license link

     $ go run client.go

 The server includes a simple web client.
 To use the client, open